 In addition to the foregoing, CRCC must inform the SFC of the characteristics of the asset, along with the risk management and operational mechanisms that will be used for its clearing and settlement, prior to issuing the authorization of the assets on which the transactions susceptible to acceptance may be carried out.
-Based on such procedure, CRCC interposes itself as a central counterparty in transactions that belong to the following segments: (i) financial derivatives segment; (ii) fixed income segment; (iii) equities segment; and (iv) Swaps Segment.
+Based on such procedure, CRCC interposes itself as a central counterparty in transactions that belong to the following segments: (i) financial derivatives segment; (ii) fixed income segment; (iii) equities segment; and (iv) Swaps Segment and (v) Foreign Exchange Segment.